On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Further Analyses and Discussions

 \subsection{Ablations with LLaVA-NeXT Variants}

 To test the impact of reducing the number of tokens in LLaVA-NeXT models, we constraine the grid size, resulting in a maximum token count of 1728 (either 336x672 or 672x336 pixels).
-This adjustment speeds up processing while allowing us to evaluate performance changes across benchmarks.
 As shown in Table~\ref{tab:ablation_table_llavanext}, reducing the vision token count leads to significant performance drops across all evaluated tasks.
 For example, the performance of the 13B model on DocVQA decreases from 69.8 to 53.9 when the token count is restricted, with similar trends observed in other variants.

-In contrast, \textsc{Elva} models demonstrate strong performance along with improved efficiency in both speed and memory usage, underlining their robustness in handling vision-and-language tasks efficiently.
 This analysis highlights the trade-off between token count and model performance: while reducing tokens can enhance computational efficiency, it may lead to a compromise in accuracy.

-The \textsc{Elva} models effectively balance performance and efficiency, outperforming larger LLaVA-NeXT configurations even with reduced token counts.
+In contrast, \textsc{Elva} models demonstrate strong performance along with improved efficiency in both speed and memory usage, underlining their robustness in handling high-resolution text-centric tasks efficiently.
+The \textsc{Elva} models effectively balance performance and efficiency, outperforming the LLaVA-NeXT variants with reduced token counts.